Paul has had a very challenging life. He has been torn between careers and marriages.

 Since March 2000, however, I had not made any trips to Thailand.
 I loved the country so much that when a permanent job became available in Bangkok, I applied for it in 2002.
 Danielle didn't like the idea but still let me apply.

 I applied for the job assignment because I wasn't ready to settle down both in my office and at home.
 Also, since the early 1980s, I had always wanted an overseas job in either Taiwan or China but had always been denied.

 In October 2002, I was approved for a three-year assignment in Thailand commencing in August 2003.
-In preparation for the job, I would have to learn the Thai language which I did November 2002-July 2003.
+In preparation for the job, I would have to learn the Thai language which I did from November 2002 until July 2003.
 Danielle and I also had to undergo medical processing.
 In July, I knew something was wrong when Danielle refused to find a renter for our house and didn't want to put any of our furniture in storage.

 A few days after arriving in Bangkok, Danielle told me that she wouldn't be staying with me all of the time.
 She had wanted to keep her job and continue living in our home.

 The government had allowed us to stay in a beautifully furnished apartment in Bangkok very near the U.S. Embassy.
 The apartment, however, seemed cold and empty when Danielle wasn't there.
-After living alone and unhappy for most of six months, I spent more time outside and finally cheated on my wife twice.
+After living alone and unhappy for more than six months, I spent more time outside and finally cheated on my wife twice.

 Then, while on a business trip to Northern Thailand in April 2004, I met a younger Thai woman and started to have an affair.
 I had kept this relationship secret up until the government and Danielle found out in December 2006.
 The government punished me by curtailing my recently extended job assignment and sending me back to the United States in January 2007.